Gay-Lussac's law: Law of combining volumes

-Thus, the volumes of hydrogen and oxygen which combine (i.e., 100mL and 50mL) bear a simple ratio of 2:1.

-The law of combining gases was made public by Joseph Louis Gay-Lussac in 1808.
-Avogadro's hypothesis, however, was not initially accepted by chemists until the Italian chemist Stanislao Cannizzaro was able to convince the First International Chemical Congress in 1860.
+The law of combining volumes of gases was announced publicly by Joseph Louis Gay-Lussac on the last day of 1808, and published in 1809.
+Since there was no direct evidence for Avogadro's molecular theory, very few chemists adopted Avogadro's hypothesis as generally valid until the Italian chemist Stanislao Cannizzaro argued convincingly for it during the First International Chemical Congress in 1860.

+Pressure-temperature law

 In the 17th century Guillaume Amontons discovered a regular relationship between the pressure and temperature of a gas at constant volume.
 Some introductory physics textbooks still define the pressure-temperature relationship as Gay-Lussac's law.
 Gay-Lussac primarily investigated the relationship between volume and temperature and published it in 1802, but his work did cover some comparison between pressure and temperature.
-Given the relative technology available to both men, Amontons was only able to work with air as a gas, where Gay-Lussac was able to experiment with multiple types of common gases, such as oxygen, nitrogen, and hydrogen.
-Gay-Lussac did attribute his findings to Jacques Charles because he used much of Charles's unpublished data from 1787 – hence, the law became known as Charles's law or the Law of Charles and Gay-Lussac.
+Given the relative technology available to both men, Amontons could only work with air as a gas, whereas Gay-Lussac was able to experiment with multiple types of common gases, such as oxygen, nitrogen, and hydrogen.

+Volume-temperature law

+Regarding the volume-temperature relationship, Gay-Lussac attributed his findings to Jacques Charles because he used much of Charles's unpublished data from 1787 – hence, the law became known as Charles's law or the law of Charles and Gay-Lussac.

-Amontons's law, Charles's law, and Boyle's law form the combined gas law.
+Amontons's, Charles', and Boyle's law form the combined gas law.
 These three gas laws in combination with Avogadro's law can be generalized by the ideal gas law.

-Expansion of gases

 Gay-Lussac used the formula acquired from ΔV/V = αΔT to define the rate of expansion α for gases.
-For air he found a relative expansion ΔV/V = 37.50% and obtained a value of α = 37.50%/100°C = 1/266.66°C which indicated that the value of absolute zero was approximately 266.66°C below 0°C. The value of the rate of expansion α is approximately the same for all gases and this is also sometimes referred to as Gay-Lussac's Law.
+For air, he found a relative expansion ΔV/V = 37.50% and obtained a value of α = 37.50%/100 °C = 1/266.66 °C which indicated that the value of absolute zero was approximately 266.66 °C below 0 °C. The value of the rate of expansion α is approximately the same for all gases and this is also sometimes referred to as Gay-Lussac's law.
+See the introduction to this article, and Charles's law.